 By the equation (2.3) of the Knaster-Tarski Theorem, this implies $\mu X.Eve(X) \subseteq W'$.
-But we already know that all positions outside $\mu X.Eve(X)$ are in 2That is, S{ξ} coincides with Z of Lemma 3.

-$\nu Y.Adam$ (Y) (Corollary 2), and then are safe for Adam (Lemma 5), so they cannot be finitely winning for Eve.
+But we already know that all positions outside $\mu X.Eve(X)$ are in $\nu Y.Adam(Y)$ (Corollary 1), and then are safe for Adam (Lemma 4), so they cannot be finitely winning for Eve.
 Hence W' coincides with the set W of all positions finitely winning for Eve, and

 $$W = W' = \mu X.Eve(X).$$

 For each q in this set, we have a positional finitely winning strategy from q.
-To obtain a single strategy good for all q's, we can again use Lemma 6. \Box
+To obtain a single strategy good for all q's, we can again use Lemma 5.

-2.2.3 Determinacy
+2.3.3 The Zermelo theorem

 We are ready to state the determinacy result which essentially comprises Zermelo's theorem about chess.

-Theorem 4 (Zermelo) For any position p, one of the following possibilities holds:
+Theorem 4 (Zermelo).
+For any position p, one of the following possibilities holds:

 - 1. p is finitely winning for Eve,

-- 2. p is winterly winning for Adam,
+- 2. p is finitely winning for Adam,

 - 3. p is safe for both players.

 Proof.
 Let X{\min} and X{\max} be the least and greatest fixed points of Eve, and similarly with Y for Adam.
-By Proposition 3, X{\min} and Y{\min} are disjoint.
+By Proposition 6, X{\min} and Y{\min} are disjoint.
 (No position can be finitely winning for both players.)
-Using Corollary 2, we get $$\overline{X{\min} \cup Y{\min}} = X{\max} \cap Y{\max}.$$ Hence, if 1 or 2 do not hold, 3 must hold.
+Using Corollary 1, we get

+$$\overline{X{\min} \cup Y{\min}} = X{\max} \cap Y{\max}.$$

+Hence, if 1 or 2 do not hold, 3 must hold.

 Remark We leave to the reader an adaptation of Theorem 4 to the game of chess, which was the original focus of Zermelo.
 Clearly, in social games, infinite plays do not really happen (to our knowledge).
 The rules of chess specify the situations, when a draw can occur.
 However, we can artificially expand such situations to infinite loops, so that the above theorem for the modified game induces the claim of Zermelo for chess.

-The reader may notice that if an arena is finite and acyclic - possibly with draw positions - then we can prove the Zermelo Theorem in completely 20 elementary way, e.g., by induction on the lifespan of a position (i.e., the maximal length of a play, which can be played from the position).
-We have presented the above general proof, because it works for arbitrary graphs, and moreover introduces important concepts, like traps, gardens of Eden, and positional strategies.
-2.3 Algorithms Lecture 30.10.2012 An algorithmic aspect of Theorem 4 is twofold:
+2.4 Algorithms to compute strategies

+An algorithmic aspect of Theorem 4 is twofold: